esm-tools/pool_tool/README.md

 ```

 The comparison results are written to `lev_alb_fesom2_cmp.csv` file.
 Explore the
-contents using and editor or grep for specific entries using the grep
+contents this file using your favorite editor or search for specific entries
-command.
-For instance, finding the occurrences for folder `MESHES_FESOM2.1/hr`
+using the `grep` command.
+For instance, using `grep` to finding the occurrences
+of folder `MESHES_FESOM2.1/hr`

 ``` shell
 $ grep MESHES_FESOM2.1/hr lev_alb_fesom2_cmp.csv